Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 ```

 1. Import `createSlice`, you'll use this to create a new slice.
 2. Every slice needs to define it's initial value.
+Notice that the inisital value is added to the options object when creating the slice.
+You could set this there but it was easier to define the vairable in this case.
 3. Create and export the slice.
-Use `createSlice` to create the slice, pass it an object that includes the name of the slice, initial state, and reducers and actions.
+Use `createSlice` to create the slice, pass it an options object that includes the `name` of the slice, `initialState`, and `reducers` and actions.
     - A reducer is a function that will make a change to state.
-Here the reducer is the function assigned to the key `addPassword`.
+Here the reducer is the function assigned to the property `addPassword`.
 This function adds a new password to `state.value`, this is where the change to state happens.
 A reducer function always takes `state` and `action` as parameters!
+The action here is an o bject with a property `patload` which is data that comes from where the action originates.
+(I'll point it out when we get there!)
     - The action is the property that holds this reducer function, `addPassword` in this example.
-4. Last you need to actions and reducers.
-Notice here you exported `addPassword` and `passwordSlice.reducer`.
+4. Last you need export to actions and reducers.
+Notice here you exported `addPassword` (action) and `passwordSlice.reducer` (reducer).

-Redux Toolkit uses the term "slice" to represent a piece of state in the store.
-A slice has actions and reducers.
-A slice handles one of the values on state.
-The slice includes an action and a reducer.
-The action is used to initiate a change to the slice and the reducer receives the action and makes the change.
-InitialState sets the initial value for a slice.

-Notice that you exported "addPassword" and "passwordSlice.reducer" at the bottom.
-You will be using these in other parts of the application.

-Here you added the "passwords" slice, "addPassword" is the action, it's a function you can call, this function is the reducer.
-A reducer always takes state and an action and makes chanegs to state in its code block.

-For this application there is a single reducer: `addPassword`.
-The function takes the name and password as strings, it creates a new password object and adds to the list of passwords that are stored on state.

 ## Working with State